vmn1009/Build-yocto-with-IMX-board/Readme.md

         Install
         License
         Examples of recipes: dhcp_4.4.1.bb, gstreamer1.0_1.16.1.bb
+* Classes: it used to abstract common functionality and share it amongst multiple recipe (.bb) file

 # Build and flash yocto image
 ## Preparing:
     * A SSD disk at least 120GB